It’s easy to suck.

 It doesn’t matter if you’re writing about the latest bifocals or the government’s new taxation regulations; you always need to meet those three factors.
 Being able to write a good lede gives you the best possible chance of the article succeeding.
 In other words, it might suck to write a lede, but it doesn’t mean the lede has to suck.

-If you’d rather someone else wrote your ledes for you, Lush Digital Media can take the pressure off.
+If you’d rather someone else wrote your ledes for you, Lush — The Content Agency can take the pressure off.
 We have an expert team of journalists and editors who love doing this (way more than they love Kim Kardashian, we promise).
 Get in touch.